“Successful relationships between parents and educators can have long-lasting and beneficial effects on children’s learning and well-being.”

 Visits last approximately one hour, during which time we will show you around our nursery and explain our Montessori approach.

 Due to restrictions on allowing people into the nursery at this time, we can currently only offer appointments for show rounds after our nursery children have gone home.
-As a result our appointments are scheduled for 3:45pm on Mondays, Tuesdays and Thursdays, and for 12:15pm on Wednesdays.
+As a result our appointments are scheduled for 3:45pm on Mondays and Thursdays.